mFdezH/Webpack/README.md

 Create a directory called `dist` and create a file in called `index.html`.

-My code needs lodash so, I install the dependency locally with: ``npm i --save lodash``
+My code needs lodash so, I install the dependency locally with: ``npm i --save lodash``.
+Lodash is a utility library for Javascript.

 If everything goes correct, with the command ``npx webpack`` you could see a new file in `dist` called `main.js` and `main.js.LICENSE.txt`.